 Murray Hodgson chaired the interesting session focusing on sustainability.
-It is suprising that this subject and session was not bigger and perhaps also an indication of what still needs to be done to raise awareness and make sure acoustics giving a higher standing in sustainable buildings.
+It is surprising that this subject and session were not bigger and perhaps also an indication of what still needs to be done to raise awareness and make sure acoustics give a higher standing in sustainable buildings.
 Perhaps an opportunity for the acoustical societies to be more influential when it comes to setting future environmental credits to encourage the best acoustics (with acoustic credits for going beyond minimum compliance) in future sustainable buildings.

 The session included;

 Measurement and Prediction of the Acoustical and Airflow Performance of Interior natural-Ventilation Openings and Silencers

 Chris Bibby, Murray Hodgson.

 Murray opened the session himself with a detailed study on attenuating ventilation ducts and where it is beneficial to have 90-degree turns depending on the wavelength and duct height.